 By Rhett Bollinger and Gregor Chisholm

-MINNEAPOLIS -- Torii Hunter connected on a go-ahead two-run double in the seventh inning to help lead the Twins to a 6-5 win over the Blue Jays on Sunday afternoon at Target Field.
+MINNEAPOLIS -- In a game that saw both teams struggle with runners in scoring position, Brian Dozier came through with a go-ahead RBI triple in the seventh inning to lift the Twins to a 3-2 win over the Blue Jays on Saturday afternoon at Target Field.

 MOMENTS THAT MATTERED